hargoniX/master/thesis/thesis.typ

 $
   and.big_(i=1)^n and.big_(j=1)^(cal(l)_i) (Q_i => (overline(t)_(i j), overline(u)_i) in R)
 $
 This is where Nunchaku takes a deviation from Nitpick.
-In Nitpick the system itself will attempt to find such a relation, while Nunchaku relies on the input problem to mark well-founded predicates.
+In Nitpick, the system itself will attempt to find such a relation, while Nunchaku relies on the input problem to mark well-founded predicates.
 The motivation for this design choice is that Nunchaku’s frontend may possess more domain-specific information to establish well-foundedness than a generic mechanism within Nunchaku could reasonably infer.

 Lastly, for inductive predicates that occur positively and do not fulfill the well-foundedness criterion, Nunchaku converts them into well-founded ones.
-This is done by introducing an additional fuel parameter of type $"nat"$ that decreases in each recursive call to the definition of $p$.
+This is done by introducing an additional fuel parameter of type $"nat"$ that decreases in each recursive call to $p^+$.
-Along with this parameter, it introduces another uninterpreted constant $p_"decr" : "nat"$ that is added to each application of $p$, specifying the initial fuel.
+Along with this parameter, it introduces another uninterpreted constant $p^+_"decr" : "nat"$ that is added to each application of $p^+$, specifying the initial fuel.
 Because the fuel decreases in every call, the recursion is guaranteed to be well-founded and the predicate can be eliminated.

 As an example for this consider the $<=$ predicate on natural numbers: